When it comes to dam failures in Pennsylvania, the story of the Johnstown Flood is very well known. However, few know

 Ultimately, Bayless was held responsible for the disaster and had to pay a large sum of money to the victims.
 The new mill would burn down in 1933, and the dam would once again fail in 1942, but this time with no loss of life.
 After failing for a second time, the dam was abandoned.

 Today, the ruins of Austin Dam sit in the middle of Austin Dam Memorial Park, where the Austin Dam Show is held.
 The park is located about 15 minutes south of Route 6 and Coudersport near Austin, PA.
 The Austin Dam Memorial Park Association formed in 1994 to preserve the ruins and create a beautiful park around them.

 Unsurprisingly, the focal point of the park is the ruins of Austin Dam.
 Visitors can walk up to and around these large pieces of concrete to get a feel for the size of the lake that once stood behind these walls.
 Below the walls, the peaceful Freeman Run passes harmlessly through the valley and around the dam.
 It’s hard to imagine that such a tranquil stream could have created such damage a century ago.

 In front of the dam is a small memorial to those that died and features the names of those that are known to have passed away in September 1911.

 In addition to the ruins of the dam, the park also features a nice overlook of the ruins, several miles of hiking trails, Austin Dam camping, and a snack bar and gift shop.
 I’ve heard that you can view the ruins of the paper mill along the trails, but was unable to confirm this or get directions myself.

 The ruins of Austin Dam are definitely off of the beaten path, but they are impressive ruins that are worth the detour to see if you find yourself traveling Route 6 through Coudersport, Pennsylvania.
-Take some time to pay your respects to those that lost their lives in Pennsylvania’s second-worst dam failure and explore the grounds of this unusual ruin.
+Take some time to pay your respects to those who lost their lives in Pennsylvania’s second-worst dam failure and explore the grounds of this unusual ruin.